shunnkou/perry-bot/docs/usage.rst

       [LOG_TYPE] = `water` or `mood` or `habit`

     Options:
       -o, --on [%Y-%m-%d]             Show records on this date.
       -f, --from [%Y-%m-%d]           Show records after, or on, this date -t, --to [%Y-%m-%d]             Show records before, or on, this date.

+      -c, --compare <DATETIME DATETIME>...
-      -c, --compare TEXT     Compare records.
-Separate values with a comma.
+                                      Compare records.
+Separate values with a
+                                      comma.

-      -h, --habit TEXT       Show entries of a specific habit.
+      -h, --habit TEXT                Show records of a specific habit.
       --help                          Show this message and exit.